JacoboLansac/audits/solo/tai-net-ytao.md

-### [G-] The same array is iterated in three separated for-loops in the same function instead of performing all operations in the same loop
+### [G-3] The same array is iterated in three separated for-loops in the same function instead of performing all operations in the same loop

 Loops are expensive in solidity and should be avoided as much as possible.
 In `approveMultipleUnstakes()` the array of `requests` is iterated **three** times instead of iterating once performing all necessary operations.